 Madingley Hall is an elegant country house built in the 16th Century and owned by the Hynde - and later Hynde Cotton - family until 1871.
-In 1861 Queen Victoria rented the Hall as a residence for Edward.
-Prince of Wales whilst he studied at Cambridge.
-The Hall, with grounds and farmland, was sold to the University of Cambridge in 1948 and is now a continuing education and conference centre.
+In 1861 Queen Victoria rented the Hall as a residence for Edward, Prince of Wales whilst he studied at Cambridge.
+The Hall, with grounds and farmland, was sold to the University of Cambridge in 1948 and now serves as a conference and learning centre.

-Sir John Hynde Cotton started to de-formalize this landscape and gained permission to close the village road.
+Sir John Hynde Cotton started to deformalize this landscape and gained permission to close the village road.
 He sought out Lancelot Brown and engaged him in 1756.
 The handwritten contract for the sum of £500 contains four articles and an annotation by Hynde Cotton: